s3anAK/s3anAK.github.io/Lab2.md

 		 - The value of this field is not changed during this method call because this is not the first call that the server is making.

 ## Addressing Bugs
-The bug I am choosing to address is the one in the `reversed` method where it writes the new array from a blank array instead of reversing itself.
+The bug I am choosing to address is the one in the `reversed` method in `ArrayExamples.java` where it writes the new array from a blank array instead of reversing itself.
 ### Failure-Inducing Input:

     @Test